Last Updated on May 14, 2024 by Sarah Leeves

 It’s not as simple as ticking a checklist for accessibility.
 It’s important to make sure that any features in place work and are fit for purpose.
 For example:

-• Check that the accessible toilet isn’t being used as store cupboard.
+Check that the accessible toilet isn’t used as store cupboard.

-• Ask when the scheduled maintenance for lifts and self-operating doors is so you can work your class schedule around them and/or forewarn your classes.
+Ask when the scheduled maintenance for lifts and self-operating doors is.
+Warn your class members of these dates and times.

-• Where the venue has accessible parking spaces, ensure these are truly step free – i.e., no curbs prohibit access from car to venue entrance.
+Where the venue has accessible parking spaces, ensure these are truly step free.
+This means no curbs to prohibit access from car to venue entrance.

 More information